langtonhugh/demand_detroit/README.md

 - The download links above can be used to explore the data in your software (e.g., Excel, QGIS).
 - The graphics reported in the paper can be viewed in the _visuals_ folder.
-- Findings and reference tables (e.g., categorisation summary) can be found in the _results_ folder.
+- Findings and reference tables (e.g., categorization summary) can be found in the _results_ folder.

 **Contact**